-The interface routine for calling the GLOMAP-mode routines within UKCA is UKCA-AERO_CTL, which itself is called from UKCA_MAIN after UKCA_CHEMISTRY_CTL.
-UKCA-AERO_CTL essentially sets up all the input switches/variables/arrays required by UKCA-AERO_STEP, mapping from arrays in the UM or UKCA.
+The interface routine for calling the GLOMAP-mode routines within UKCA is UKCA_AERO_CTL, which itself is called from UKCA_MAIN after UKCA_CHEMISTRY_CTL.
+UKCA_AERO_CTL essentially sets up all the input switches/variables/arrays required by UKCA_AERO_STEP, mapping from arrays in the UM or UKCA.

 An important part of UKCA_AERO_STEP is where the key GLOMAP-mode aerosol arrays ND and MD are set, so this is described briefly here.
-The advected GLOMAP-mode aerosol tracers (see Table 19) are all treated as mixing ratios in the UM advection routines, with the number-in-each-mode stored as a "number-mixing-ratio", i.e. the ratio of the particle number concentration to the molecular concentration of air.
+The advected GLOMAP-mode aerosol tracers (see Table 20) are all treated as mixing ratios in the UM advection routines, with the number-in-each-mode stored as a "number-mixing-ratio", i.e. the ratio of the particle number concentration to the molecular concentration of air.
 These GLOMAP-mode aerosol tracer mixing ratios are passed into UKCA_AERO_CTL via the mode_tracers array.
 Within UKCA_AERO_CTL, each of the entries in mode_tracers are then mapped onto the ND and MD arrays to be operated on under UKCA_AERO_STEP.
 Index arrays II_ND(NMODES) and II-MD(NMODES,NCP) are used to map between the mode_tracers and MD/ND.
-The ND values for mode IMODE (in particles per cubic centimetre) are derived from the ILND(IMODE) entry in mode_tracers with multiplication by the molecular air density (AIRD).
+The ND values for mode IMODE (in particles per cubic centimetre) are derived from the II_ND(IMODE) entry in mode_tracers with multiplication by the molecular air density (AIRD).
 The MD values are derived from the II_MD(IMODE,ICP) entry in mode_tracers with multiplication by AIRD, dividing by the ND value for the mode, and multiplying by the ratio of the molar mass of dry air (MM_DA) to that of the aerosol component (MM(ICP)).
 The latter scaling is required because the mode-aerosol-masses in mode_tracers are mass mixing ratios (for instance kg of sodium chloride per kg of air for sea-salt mass) whereas the MD values are in molecules per particle, so MD times ND divided by AIRD is effectively a volume mixing ratio.

-12.3.2 Inputs/outputs to/from GLOMAP-mode from UKCA chemistry the aerosol chemistry.
-For the aqueous phase sulphate production, the GLOMAP-mode routine UKCA_WETOX is used, which calculates the rate of conversion of SO2 into aerosol sulphate mass (using input concentrations of SO2, H_2O_2 and O_3) and also has a scheme to calculate the replenishment of H_2O_2 via gas-phase self-reaction of HO_2 up to a maximum background concentration $H_2O{2,max}$.
+12.3.2 Inputs/outputs to/from GLOMAP-mode from UKCA chemistry

+As described in Mann et al. (2010), the GLOMAP-mode code includes a routine "UKCA_WETOX" to calculate the in-cloud-droplet aqueous sulphate production via reaction of dissolved SO2 with dissolved $\rm H_2O_2$ and $\rm O_3$.
+When GLOMAP-mode is run in the TOMCAT chemistry transport model, the ASAD chemistry module is used, but that only covers the gas phase reactions for the aerosol chemistry.
+For the aqueous phase sulphate production, the GLOMAP-mode routine UKCA_WETOX is used, which calculates the rate of conversion of $\rm SO_2$ into aerosol sulphate mass (using input concentrations of SO_2 , H_2O_2 and O_3) and also has a scheme to calculate the replenishment of H_2O_2 via gas-phase self-reaction of HO_2 up to a maximum background concentration $H_2O{2,max}$.
 However, when the GLOMAP-mode code is run within UKCA, the aqueous reactions are included within the UKCA chemistry module as part of the "aerosol-chemistry" (see section 5) added to the standard UKCA chemistry schemes as summarized in Table 2.